rframadanti/k-means_clustering/README.md

 Clustering is an unsupervised learning to classify our observations into certain number (k) of clusters.
 Examples of implementation are for customer segmentations, sports player profiling, etc.

-### Machine learning algorithm:
-Clustering model with the following algorithms:
+Clustering model with K-means Clustering algorithm.
-    - K-means Clustering

 ### Data analytics process include: